 Roy Moore defeats Trump-backed Luther Strange in Alabama Senate runoff

-Former Alabama Chief Justice Roy Moore was projected to soundly defeat Sen. Luther Strange in Tuesday's Senate primary runoff, overcoming heavy GOP establishment support for the incumbent including from President Trump himself.
+Former Alabama Chief Justice Roy Moore was projected to soundly defeat Sen. Luther Strange in Tuesday's Senate primary runoff, overcoming heavy GOP establishment support for the incumbent, including from President Trump himself.

 The hard-fought Alabama runoff battle had pitted Trump against some of his most loyal supporters including former chief strategist Steve Bannon, former Alaska Gov. Sarah Palin and a slew of House conservatives who all backed Moore.
 Despite his outsider image, Moore seemed to have the edge over Strange from the start.

+The crowd at Moore's election party broke into loud applause as media outlets called the race.
+Bannon took the stage to introduce Moore as supporters waving flags cheered Tuesday night.

+"We have to return the knowledge of God and the Constitution of the United States to the United States Congress," Moore told the crowd.
+He also said he supports the president and his agenda.

-Strange lost despite the endorsement of Trump and Vice President Mike Pence, both of whom traveled to Alabama to make the case for the incumbent in the final week of the race.
+Bannon declared Moore's win a victory for Trump, despite the president's support for Strange.
+Both Trump and Vice President Mike Pence traveled to Alabama to make the case for the incumbent in the final week of the race.

 In his concession statement, Strange thanked Trump and Pence for their support and vowed to "go back to work with President Trump and do all I can to advance his agenda over the next few weeks."